blackstonetech/usfedgov_google_analytics/README.md

 3. Run drush fed_analytics_libs If the fed_analytics directory does not exist at /sites/all/libraries, it will be created.
 4. Enable the usfedgov_google_analytics module.

-Note: if you change the agency js file, you will need to clear the site's javascript cache.